ST-News Disk Mag

 Volume 4, Issue 4: the LateST NEWS Quest, a legendary two-week tour of the UK games industry.

 The Quest demonstrated just how fluid the talent pool was at the time.
 Many of the professional developers they interviewed were former sceners or hackers who had been recruited for their technical skills.
 This professionalization was further exemplified by the magazine's own staff.
-Richard Karsmakers eventually secured a position at Thalion Software, a company founded by The Exceptions and dedicated to creating high-quality Atari ST games.
-[1][2]
+Richard Karsmakers eventually secured a position at Thalion Software, a company founded by The Exceptions and dedicated to creating high-quality Atari ST, Amiga and PC games.

 The Ultimate ST-News Reference Guide: A Taxonomy of the Era